Erica Mena Flaunts Cleavage And Baby Bump In Curve-Hugging Dress, Fans Are Loving It

 In the caption, the 31-year-old reality TV star revealed that her dress is from a company called Posh by V. Although Erica didn’t reveal the name of the design, a quick search of their website reveals that it’s called the Mia Mesh Nude Dress.
 But unfortunately for anyone who wants to replicate Erica’s style, the dress is currently sold out.

 As The Inquisitr reported, Erica confirmed her pregnancy on Instagram three weeks ago when she uploaded photos from her official maternity shoot.
-Her now-husband, rapper Safaree Samuels appeared in two of the stunning images as well.
+Her now-husband, rapper Safaree Samuels, appeared in two of the stunning images as well.

 In one photo, Safaree stands behind his wife and cups her decolletage as she rests her hands on her bountiful baby bump.
 In the others, the couple is posing together as Erica sits on a vintage car, in a setup that seems inspired by the classic Hollywood movie, Bonnie & Clyde.